klange/bim/README.md

 Bim is intended as the included text editor in ToaruOS, a hobby operating system built from scratch.

-Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a single fully-encapsulated binary.
+Bim aims to be lightweight and featureful with no external dependencies, providing a modern editing experience in a lightweight, extensible package.

 ## Features

 - Vim-like modal interactions.
 - Arrow-key and traditional vi `hjkl` navigation.
 - Syntax highlighting (currently for C/C++, Python, Makefiles, Java, Rust, and a few others).
+- Integrated scripting environment with [Kuroko](https://github.com/kuroko-lang/kuroko).
 - Themes, including 256-color and 24-bit color support.
 - Indentation adjustment and naïve automatic indentation.
 - Multiple editor tabs.